browserengineering/book/book/scheduling.md

 ```

 Now, every tick of the counter has an artificial pause during which
-the main thread is stuck running JavaScript.
-This means it can't
+the main thread is stuck running JavaScript.[^adjust] This means it
-respond to any events; for example, if you hold down the down key, the
+can't respond to any events; for example, if you hold down the down
-scrolling will be janky and annoying.
-I encourage you to try this and
+key, the scrolling will be janky and annoying.
+I encourage you to try
-witness how annoying it is, because modern browsers usually don't have
+this and witness how annoying it is, because modern browsers usually
-this kind of jank.
+don't have this kind of jank.

+[^adjust]: Adjust the loop bound to make it pause for about a second
+    or so on your computer.

-To fix this, we need to move scrolling from the main thread to the
+To fix this, we need to the browser thread to handle scrolling, not
-browser thread.
+the main thread.
 This is harder than it might seem, because the scroll
 offset can be affected by both the browser (when the user scrolls) and
 the main thread (when loading a new page or changing the height of the
 document via `innerHTML`).
 Now that the browser thread and the main